tais-yakimovich/nadatrace-app/docs/ABTEST.md

 Variations: Version A - combined screen: A single screen with both Signup and Login options.
 Email and password fields shown for both.
 Button Signup/LogIn changes depends on the tab the user currently on.
 Version B - splitted screen: Users land on a decision screen first with 2 buttons: “I’m new – Create an Account” / “I already have an account – Log In”.
 Depending on the choice users will be redirected to a SignUp or Login screen.

+# Discover Page -  2 Different Layouts
+US 12

+Adoption, Engagement

+Hypothesis: The Discover Page currently has the product displayed before information about environmental impact.
+Users may prefer to see the information on environmental impact and before they are directed to the product page.

+Experiment: 50% of the audience will be presented with product first while the other 50% will be shown the impact first.
+Firebase Remote Config and Firebase Analytics will be used to perform the testing and collect data.

+Variations: Simple variations; In one instance the product will be displayed first.
+In the other instance, the impact information will be shown.